 Can You Straighten Synthetic Hair Extensions?

-Most synthetic extensions are bought straight, so you don’t really need to straighten them.
-But if you curled them before and want them straight again, it is best that you wash them first with a gentle shampoo and lukewarm water.
+Most synthetic extensions are bought straight, so you don’t need to straighten them.
+But if you curled them before and want them straight again, you should wash them first with a gentle shampoo and lukewarm water.

 Let them dry naturally and they should go back to normal.
 If you bought curly extensions, you probably won’t be able to straighten them.
 You could try to use a heat resistant spray and a flat iron, but that’s also not very good for the extensions.